airladon/FigureOne/docs/tutorials/README.md

 # Tutorials

-Follow these tutorials in sequence to learn about FigureOne and how to use it.
+Follow these tutorials in sequence to learn about the concepts and features of FigureOne in simplified examples.

 ## **[01 - Shape](./01%20-%20Shape)**
 Draw a triangle.